-First things first, if you’ve not heard about Water-to-Go or seen me using it then here’s a bit of information about this filter water bottle.
+First things first, if you’ve not heard about ‘Water-to-Go’ or seen me using it then here’s some information about this filter water bottle.

-This Water-to-Go technology has been proven to filter some of the following bacteria, viruses, protozoa.
+Water-to-Go technology has been proven to filter some of the following bacteria, viruses, protozoa.
 It also reduces or removes the following: fluoride, chlorine, heavy metals and bad taste and odour.
-Go to the Water-to-Go website for more details.
+Visit the Water-to-Go website for more details.

 You then drink the water through the spout and the process of you sucking the water up through the spout filters it before you drink it.